ColorCookie-dev/horcrux/README.md

 # horcrux
-Django project for banks accounts management
+Django project for Organisational account management

 ### Usage help
   * To install the dependencies, run, the command below